Scotland 5G Centre header logo

 Remote 5G Healthcare Training

 5G enabled Extended Reality (XR) can provide medical staff with a real-time immersive training environment delivered by a remote trainer.
-Here is an example on how this emerging 5G technology from the University of Glasgow (UoG) can be applied to the healthcare sector.
+Here is an example on how this emerging 5G technology from the University of Glasgow can be applied to the healthcare sector.

 Remote 5G Healthcare Training